List of Go games: Atomic bomb game

-The atomic bomb Go game is a celebrated game of Go that was in progress when the atomic bomb was dropped on Hiroshima, Japan, on August 6, 1945.
+The "atomic bomb game" was in progress when the atomic bomb was dropped on Hiroshima, Japan, on August 6, 1945.
 The venue of the game was in the suburbs of Hiroshima, about 5 km from ground zero.

 The game was about to enter its third and final day of play when the bomb dropped at 8:15 am.
 The players—Utaro Hashimoto, who was the Honinbo title holder, and Kaoru Iwamoto, who was the challenger—had replayed the game to the adjourned position but had not yet started to play on.
 The explosion caused disruption to the game, damage to the building, and some injuries to those attending the match.
 Play was resumed after the lunch break, and the game was played to a conclusion that evening.
 Hashimoto, holding White, won by five points.

 Game 1 of the match had been played from July 23 to 25 in the centre of Hiroshima.
 The move to further out of the city area was recommended by the police, after a drop of propaganda leaflets.

 The match was continued after the war, ending in a 3–3 draw.
 A three-game playoff was held in 1946, won by Iwamoto in two straight games to claim the Honinbo title (becoming Honinbo Kunwa).
 Utaro went on to reclaim the title in 1950.

 Atomic Bomb Go Game at play 106, when the bomb exploded on Hiroshima.

 Lee's broken ladder game

-This was a match between Lee Se-dol and Hong Chang-sik during the 2003 KAT cup.
-This game is notable for Lee's use of a broken ladder formation.

-Normally playing out a broken ladder is a bad mistake, a pitfall associated with bad beginner play; the chasing stones are left appallingly weak.
+In a match between Lee Se-dol and Hong Chang-sik during the 2003 KAT cup, Lee used a broken ladder formation.
+Normally, playing out a broken ladder is a bad mistake, associated with bad beginner play; the chasing stones are left extremely weak.
 Between experts it should be decisive, leading to a lost game.
 Lee, playing black, defied the conventional wisdom, pushing development of the ladder to capture a large group of Hong's stones in the lower-right side of the board.
 Although Black could not capture the stones in the ladder, White ultimately resigned.